FjoGeo/ROS2_Pipeline_Inspection/readme.md

 # Introduction
-This repository for the projects [**3D-OLE**](https://www.hcu-hamburg.de/en/geomatik/harald-sternberg/3d-ole) and **5G AKI** contains a set of ROS2 drivers, installation instructions and scripts to collect and extract data.
+This repository for the project [**3D-OLE**](https://www.hcu-hamburg.de/en/geomatik/harald-sternberg/3d-ole) contains a set of ROS2 drivers, installation instructions and scripts to collect and extract data.

 This project integrates and manages various sensors to facilitate efficient inspection processes.
 The primary sensors used are: